CS-DS-125/125book/source/ValuesAndVariables/Asides.rst

 A simple fact of programming is that code almost never works the first time.
-**Debugging**, the process of finding and fixing **bugs** (errors) in code, is a critical part of the process.
-In order to debug your code, you have to first understand *what* has gone wrong, then try to figure out *why*.
+**Debugging**, the process of finding and fixing **bugs** (errors) in code, is a critical part of programming.
+To debug your code, you have to first understand *what* has gone wrong, then try to figure out *why*.

 .. admonition:: Three Steps for Debugging